SCM-NV/qmflows/docs/tutorial.rst

     s = Settings()
     s.basis = "DZP"

-Internally **QMWorks** will create a hierarchical structure representing basis *DZP* for the packages that can handle that basis set.
+Internally **QMflows** will create a hierarchical structure representing basis *DZP* for the packages that can handle that basis set.
 Other generic keyowrds like: ``functional``, ``inithess``, etc. have been implemented.